- Australians in pension phase before July 2017

 The $1.6 million transfer balance cap is designed to limit the total amount of superannuation savings that can be transferred from accumulation phase into “a tax-free retirement account”, according to the 2016 Federal Budget papers.

 The indexed $1.6 million transfer balance cap relates to the limit to what can be transferred into retirement phase, while the transfer balance account identifies how much an individual has used of his or her transfer balance cap.

 The Coalition government claim very few Australians will be affected by this proposal because the average superannuation balance for a 60-year old Australian nearing retirement is $285,000, and that means that less than 1% of fund members will be affected by the transfer balance cap.

 This claim is very misleading and to use a colloquial term, I consider the government’s claim is a load of codswallop!

 The fact that the Coalition doesn’t state the numbers of Australians immediately affected by this policy, and doesn’t state the hundreds of thousands of Australians who will be affected by this cap over the next 25 to 30 years is misleading.
-Add the millions of Australian retirees who will now need to monitor their transfer balance cap (for periodic indexed increases of the cap), and the same millions who will also need to monitor their transfer balance account for new money going into pension phase, or existing money being removed from pension phase (commuting pensions into lump sums), and the claim of less than 1% of fund members being affected is text-book propaganda.
+Add the millions of Australian retirees who will now need to monitor their transfer balance cap (for periodic indexed increases of the cap), and the same millions who will also need to monitor their transfer balance account for new money going into retirement phase, or existing money being removed from retirement phase (commuting pensions into lump sums), and the claim of less than 1% of fund members being affected is text-book propaganda.